openedx-unsupported/edx-developer-docs/docs/extending/overview_extending.rst

 *Status: Hold, Stable*

-Changing the look and feel of the edX platform is generally done by creating a new "theme".
+Changing the look and feel of the Open edX platform is generally done by creating a new "theme".
 See `Changing Themes for an Open edX Site`_ for documentation.
 Note that most theming documentation applies to the legacy UI components used in edX, which are .html files (django/mako templates) rendered by the backend and styled using either the "v1" or "v2" (a.k.a.
 "Pattern Library") stylesheets.

-However, the platform UI is slowly being replaced by new React-based "micro-frontends" (MFEs), and a different approach is required for theming MFEs (see `Theming Micro-frontends`_).
+However, the platform UI is slowly being replaced by new React-based "micro-frontends" (MFEs).
+See :doc:`<all_development/common_tech/micro_frontends>`.
+A different approach is required for theming MFEs (see `Theming Micro-frontends`_).

 Theming micro-frontends
 =======================